- About Us

 Have affixed to it a counterfeit, altered, bogus or otherwise non-issued parking permit.

-If car pool or multi-car permits have been issued under the provision of Section .0904.03 and more than one of the vehicles is parked on campus, the original applicant's vehicle shall be considered parked legally.
-A fee of $30.00 shall be payable by the registrant of each additional vehicle.
+A fee of $100.00 shall be payable by the registrant of each additional vehicle.
 In addition, violations of this rule may be considered cause for revocation of the car pool or multi-car parking privilege.
 The Missouri S&T Police Department may grant exception to this rule for limited occasional use upon prior request.